 Popular restaurants beyond downtown Beaumont include Floyd’s Seafood & Steakhouse that specializes in upscale delicious Cajun cuisine and Jerry Nelson’s Hill Country that's outfitted with its own Wood Fired Grill restaurant and Backyard Music Hall.
 On weekends, the music hall is a popular spot for dancing to country music and live bands.
 The grill’s baked salmon, barbecue ribs and sandwiches have earned it a reputation as one of the best in Beaumont.

 Take Home Something Special

 It would be a missed opportunity to return home without nabbing some Texan souvenirs in some of Beaumont’s best shopping districts.
 Dowlen Road and Parkdale Mall are home to some of the best stores in the region.
-For boutique shops and stores off the beaten path, Dowlen, Phelan and Calder roads all have several one-of-a-kind shops like Pink Chandelier, Jackie’s Boutique, YaYa Clothing Co, and Luxe Boutique for clothing, jewelry, home decor and gifts.
-Lovers of all things antique will want to jump at the chance to shop at some of the best in the state at Burns Antik Haus, Finders Fayre and McManus Company.
-Urban Habitat, Grandma’s Basement and Jan's Antiques is where you'll find vintage typewriters, old photographs, and 60s dresses in mint condition.
+For boutique shops and stores off the beaten path, Dowlen, Phelan and Calder roads all have several one-of-a-kind shops like Pink Chandelier, Jackie’s Boutique, YaYa Clothing Co, Gaudie and Co., Purple Door and Bungalow for clothing, jewelry, home decor and gifts.
+Lovers of all things antique will want to jump at the chance to shop at some of the best in the state at Burns Antik Haus, Finders Fayre and McManus Company, Urban Habitat and Jan's Antiques is where you'll find vintage typewriters, old photographs, and 60s dresses in mint condition.